 IMPACT is currently not working in Indonesia.
 Previously, our work in Indonesia focused on providing technical guidance to develop new approaches to equitable natural resource management.

 Today an emerging economy, Indonesia has a wealth of natural resources.
 Agriculture, forestry, fisheries, and mining make up a substantial portion of the country’s economy.

 While Indonesia has also made significant progress in reducing poverty, the country is still struggling with a population growing faster than job opportunities available.
 Systemic corruption, a lack of infrastructure, and the inequitable distribution of natural resources fuels insecurity.

 An estimated 300,000 Indonesians are employed in the artisanal gold mining sector, with the miners remaining informal and unregulated.

 Indonesia’s key natural resources include silver, coal, natural gas, petroleum, gold, bauxite, tin, copper, timber, and nickel.

-We are collaborating with the Artisanal Gold Council (AGC) and their efforts to improve artisanal and small-scale gold mining in Indonesia.
-We are developing a gender strategy and advising on its implementation across AGC’s project, which aims to improve the social, economic, and environmental conditions of artisanal mining communities in Indonesia, by promoting formalization, as well as the introduction of alternatives to mercury processing.
+In 2017, we collaborated with the Artisanal Gold Council (AGC) and their efforts to improve artisanal and small-scale gold mining in Indonesia.
+We developed a gender strategy and advised on its implementation across AGC’s project, which aimed to improve the social, economic, and environmental conditions of artisanal mining communities in Indonesia, by promoting formalization, as well as the introduction of alternatives to mercury processing.